 Provide a copy of the order to FCS and appear for intake.
 We have no way of knowing that a Court Service has been ordered – all attorneys and parties must appear in our offices to provide us with a copy of the order and participate in intake.
 The intake process is the opportunity for the attorneys and parties to present each side of the issues with the caseworker on duty.
 The intake gives Family Court Services a clear idea of what information or service is needed to assist the Court and the families involved in the family court system.
 All clients and attorneys must participate in intake in the Family Court Services office before services will begin.

 The Court Service will not be assigned or initiated until the attorneys and parties have participated in intake and all fees are paid.
 Unless otherwise ordered by the court, the Court Service will not be assigned or initiated until all attorneys and parties have participated in intake, and all Court Service fees are paid in full.
-You will be given a fee slip at intake and you will pay the fees in the Tarrant County Child Support office on the second floor of the Family Law Courthouse, across the foyer from Family Court Services offices.
+You will be given a fee slip at intake and you will pay the fees to Tarrant County Child Support Services on the second floor of the Family Law Courthouse, across the foyer from Family Court Services offices.

 Orientation required for all parties using any services through Family Court Services.
 Orientation is free to the public and available every Wednesday, except for the Wednesday prior to Thanksgiving, and the week of Christmas.
 The Orientation begins at 8:45 a.m. sharp and lasts until approximately 11 a.m.
 Late arrivals who have been court-ordered to attend may be turned away.
-Read more information about the orientation.

 Personal Data Form.
 The Personal Data Form must be completed by the client in full at time of first scheduled office visit, or the office visit may be rescheduled.
-Printable copy of the Personal Data Form.
-Printable copy of the Personal Data Form (Spanish).

 It is the attorney’s responsibility to confirm payment of fees.
 FCS does not keep track of whether parties pay their fees.
 The judges generally do not grant continuances if parties have failed to pay or otherwise failed to take the necessary steps to get court services started and completed in a timely manner.